IEIT-Yuan/Yuan-2.0/docs/quickstart_inference.md

-# Quick Start Inference
+# Quick Start: Inference

-This script describes the inference guide of the 102B model and the 51B model, including the ckpt conversion and the use of the inference service.
+This script provides a quick guide on using the 102B model and the 51B model, including instructions for checkpoint (ckpt) conversion and utilizing inference services.

-## 102B：
+## Yuan 2.0-102B:

 ### step1：